Rain-And-Storm/website/data/inspirations.md

 ![Kawaakari Erik Lerouge 137 main photo](../assets/inspirations/kawaakari-erik-lerouge-137/kawaakari-erik-lerouge-137-main.jpg)

 An absolute stunner, this magnificent 45' vessel is a carbon kevlar daggerboard cat capable of sailing at 26 knots!
-Early in my research I was looking strictly for Erik Lerouge designs — that’s how much I like them.
+Early in my search I was looking strictly for Erik Lerouge designs — that’s how much I like them.

 ---